-8.16 Site Plan Control
+8.15 Site Plan Control

-- 8.16.1.1 The Township of Malahide designates the entire Township as a site plan control area pursuant to the Planning Act, except for the following exempted areas and/or uses: - a) Residential buildings comprised of less than 25 dwelling units shall not be subject to site plan control, however, the establishment of either a mobile home park or a seasonal travel trailer park shall be subject to site plan control, regardless of the number of dwelling units contained therein; - b) Farm buildings and structures shall not be subject to site plan control; however, the establishment of commercial grain drying operations may be subject to site plan control where Township Council determines that a potential land use conflict may exist. - 8.16.1.2 The Township of Malahide adheres to the following objectives in the use of site plan control: - a) To ensure safety and efficiency of vehicular and pedestrian traffic; - b) To minimize land use incompatibility between new and existing development; - c) To provide functional and attractive on-site facilities such as landscaping and lighting;

-- d) To control the placement and provision of required services such as driveways, parking, loading facilities and garbage collection; - e) To secure easements or grading and alterations necessary to provide for public utilities and site drainage; and - f) To ensure that the development proposed is built and maintained as approved by council.
+- 8.15.1.1 The Township of Malahide designates the entire Township as a site plan control area pursuant to the Planning Act, except for the following exempted areas and/or uses: - a) (Amended by OPA No. 20) Residential buildings comprised of less than 2 dwelling units shall not be subject to site plan control, however, the establishment of either a mobile home park or a seasonal travel trailer park shall be subject to site plan control, regardless of the number of dwelling units contained therein; - b) (Amended by OPA No. 20) Farm buildings and structures shall not be subject to site plan control; however, the establishment of commercial grain drying operations and intensive livestock operations may be subject to site plan control where Township Council determines that a potential land use conflict may exist. - Notwithstanding farm buildings and structures are exempt, they may be subject to site plan if deemed necessary through evaluations of planning applications including, but not limited to, a Minimum Distance Separation (MDS II) or other setback reduction request. - 8.15.1.2 The Township of Malahide adheres to the following objectives in the use of site plan control: - a) To ensure safety and efficiency of vehicular and pedestrian traffic; - b) To minimize land use incompatibility between new and existing development; - c) To provide functional and attractive on-site facilities such as landscaping and lighting; - d) To control the placement and provision of required services such as driveways, parking, loading facilities and garbage collection; - e) To secure easements or grading and alterations necessary to provide for public utilities and site drainage; and - f) To ensure that the development proposed is built and maintained as approved by council. - 8.15.1.3 (Added by OPA No. 20) The Township shall, as a condition of site plan approval, require the design of facilities having regard for accessibility for persons with disabilities in accordance with the Planning Act.